TheOdinProject/curriculum/rails/web_refresher.md

 You've heard about cookies.
 Cookies are basically a way for websites to remember who you are from one request to another.
 Remember -- every HTTP request is totally independent of each other one.
 Meaning that when you go to the Home page of a website and then click on a link to their About page, the web server treats you as a completely new user.

 ...Unless they've given you some cookies (which they almost certainly have).
 Cookies are little bits of data that your browser sends to the website every time you make a request to it.
 From the perspective of the web server, it lets the server identify you as the same person who made any of a series of previous requests.
-It preseves the *state* of your session.
+It preserves the *state* of your session.

 *Check out [allaboutcookies.org](http://www.allaboutcookies.org/) and read the first three sections for some more info about cookies.*